shabbychef/fromo/README.md

 # Basic Usage

-## summary moments
+## Summary moments

-Here is a speed comparison of the basic moment computation
+Here is a speed comparison of the basic moment computation:

 ```r
 require(fromo)